From local and national collections to art galleries, historic properties and heritage sites, there are plenty of museum jobs in the UK for graduates

 Employers include university departments, museums and heritage organisations where you can use your expertise to educate the public about collections or artefacts.

-Although this career is open to all graduates, a degree or HND in archaeology, architecture, history, building conservation/construction, heritage management, planning or surveying may increase your chances of entry.
-Although not essential, a postgraduate qualification can be highly advantageous in what is quite a specialist and competitive field.
+Although this job is open to all graduates, a degree or HND in archaeology, architecture, history, building conservation/construction, heritage management, planning or surveying may increase your chances of entry.
+A postgraduate qualification can also be highly advantageous.

-Find out about the salary of a historic building inspector.
+Discover the salary of a historic buildings inspector.

 Museum education officer

 Curiosity, enthusiasm, passion and an interest in the museum sector, coupled with strong communication and teaching skills are vital for a career as a museum education officer.